scenarioo/scenarioo/docs/contribute/Development-Environment-with-VM.md

+# Dev Env with VM

+**There is a new setup with IntelliJ that we recommend to use now: [Development Environment with IntelliJ](Development-Environment-with-IntelliJ.md)**

+**this page is probably outdated anyway, we have a different VM that we use now, please contact us, if you need it!**

 ##  VM Installation

-**this page is probably outdated, we have a different VM that we use now, please contact us, if you need it!**

 We develop in an Ubuntu VM.
 Setup by: Benjamin Müller and Sandra Weber